Saafke/FSRCNN_Tensorflow/README.md

 Includes pretrained models for scales x2, x3 and x4.
 Which were trained on T91-image dataset, and finetuned on General100 dataset.

 ## Google Summer of Code with OpenCV
 This repository was made during the 2019 GSoC program for the organization OpenCV.
-The [trained models (.pb files)](https://github.com/Saafke/FSRCNN_Tensorflow/tree/master/models/) in this repo can easily be used for inference in OpenCV with the 'dnn_superres' module.
+The [trained models (.pb files)](https://github.com/Saafke/FSRCNN_Tensorflow/tree/master/models/) in this repo can easily be used for inference in OpenCV with the ['dnn_superres' module](https://github.com/opencv/opencv_contrib/tree/master/modules/dnn_superres).
 See the OpenCV documentation for how to do this.
-(OpenCV Code not yet merged, so please wait for this feature.)

 ## Requirements
 - Tensorflow